-The Bank of South Sudan (BoSS) issues these Monetary and Banking Policies, for the year 2022 in accordance with the BoSS Act, 2011.
-This year Policies are directed at achieving and maintaining price stability to supports the government of South Sudan's objective of consolidating lasting peace and attaining macroeconomic stability.
-These policies are also intended to guide commercial banks and other stakeholders' operations during the year 2022.
+The Bank of South Sudan (BoSS) issues this Monetary and Banking Policy, for the year 2023 in accordance with the BoSS Act, 2011.
+This year Policy is directed at achieving and maintaining price stability to supports the government of South Sudan's objective of consolidating a lasting peace and attaining macroeconomic stability.
+This policy is to guide commercial banks and other stakeholders' operations during the year 2023.

 The Monetary and Banking Policy document is organized into six sections.
-Section one introduces the document; while section two summarizes the direction of macroeconomic policy and monetary policy stance for 2022.
-Section three outlines the key monetary policy targets and instruments necessary to achieve the objectives.
-Section four presents the credit guidelines for 2022; while section five defines the Bank's Exchange rate policies.
-Finally, section six presents the key financial stability plans and reforms to be adopted by the BoSS during 2022.
+Section one introduces the document; while section two summarizes the direction of macroeconomic policy and monetary policy stance for 2023.
+Section three outlines the key monetary policy targets and instruments necessary to achieve the set objectives.
+Section four presents the credit guidelines for 2023; while section five defines the Bank's Exchange rate policy.
+Finally, section six presents the key financial stability plans and reforms to be adopted by the BoSS during 2023.

-2 Direction and Objectives of Monetary and Banking Policies Stance for 2022
+2 Direction and Objectives of Macroeconomic policy and Monetary Policy Stance for 2023

-The Bank of South Sudan Monetary and other Banking policies, for the year 2022 are developed to support the macroeconomic policy objectives of the government of the Republic of South Sudan.
-The 2022 policies are designed to provide optimal liquidity, while maintaining the momentum and consolidating gains of monetary and foreign exchange (FX) and public finance management (PFM) reforms undertaken by the government.
-These policies are also guided by the spirit of the signed Revitalized Agreement on the resolution of the conflict in South Sudan (R-ARCSS), the vision 2040, the National Development Strategy (NDS), and the 2021/2022 budget objectives.
-In this context, the Bank of South Sudan's Monetary and Banking Policies for the year 2022 will endeavor to pursue the following objectives:
+The Bank of South Sudan Monetary and other Banking policies, for the year 2023 are developed to support the macroeconomic policy objectives of the government.
+The 2023 policies are designed to provide optimal liquidity, while maintaining and consolidating gains of foreign exchange (FX) and public finance management (PFM) reforms undertaken by the government.
+These policies are also guided by the spirit of the signed Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan (R-ARCSS), the South Sudan Vision 2040, the National Development Strategy (NDS), BoSS strategic plan 2023 - 2027 and the 2022/2023 fiscal budget objectives.
+In this context, the Bank of South Sudan Monetary and Banking Policies for the year 2023 will pursue the following objectives:

-- a) to support the achievement of the 1% projected growth of real GDP in fiscal year 2021/2022 - b) to maintain the headline inflation at single digit of 8% - to encourage commercial banks to increase lending to the private sector to 40 per cent of their total deposits; - d) to build international reserves equivalent to about 4.0 months of import cover.
+- a) to achieve 3% projected growth of real GDP in 2023 - b) to maintain the headline inflation at 8% - c) to encourage commercial banks to increase lending to the private sector to 40 per cent of their total deposits; - d) to build international reserves equivalent to about 4.5 months of import cover.